rajamannn/rajamannn/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning Python and Java.
+- 🌱 I’m currently learning Machine Learning.
 - 💻 I’m currently working on improving my skills.
 - 🎯 I’m looking to collaborate on Machine Learning Projects.
 - 📫 You can reach me at 636amanraj@gmail.com .